openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

-title: Typesetter Workflow Guide
+title: Typesetter workflow guide

-# Typesetter Workflow Guide
+# Typesetter workflow guide

 When you have been assigned a typesetting task, you will receive an email notification containing a link.
 This link will lead to the Janeway Dashboard.